SashaTlr/shorty-url-node/README.md

 ###Short URL is an app that accepts JSON input and generates a shortened url.

 ####Running the API:
-1. To run the app, the client will need to have node.js installed.
+1. To run the app, the client will need to have Node.js and npm installed.
 Install instructions can be found at [nodejs](https://nodejs.org/en/).
 2. Clone the repo to a local directory and navigate to this directory in your terminal.
 3. In terminal, run ```mongod``` to start a mongoDB server.
 4. In a separate tab in the terminal, run ```npm start```